-The soft start capacitor C{SS} is discharged by an internal FET when V{OUT} is shutdown by hiccup protection or ENABLE = logic low.
-When a large C{SS} is applied and ENABLE is toggled low only for a short period of time, the C{SS} may not be fully discharged, and the next soft-start ramp will follow internal soft-start ramp before reaching the leftover voltage on C{SS} , then follow the ramp programmed by C{SS} .
-If this is not acceptable for a certain application, a R-C low-pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge C{SS} .
+The soft-start capacitor $C{SS}$ is discharged by an internal FET when $V{OUT}$ is shutdown by hiccup protection or ENABLE = logic low.
+When a large $C{SS}$ is applied and ENABLE is toggled low only for a short period of time, it could happen that $C{SS}$ is not fully discharged and the next soft start ramp will follow internal soft start ramp before reaching the left-over voltage on $C{SS}$ and then follow the ramp programmed by $C{SS}$ .
+If this is not acceptable by a certain application, a R-C low-pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge $C{SS}$ .

-The LM46002-Q1 is capable of start-up into prebiased output conditions.
+The LM46002 is capable of start-up into prebiased output conditions.
 When the inductor current reaches zero, the LS switch is turned off to avoid negative current conduction.
 This operation mode is also called diode emulation mode.
-It is built in by the DCM operation in light loads.
-With a prebiased output voltage, the LM46002-Q1 waits until the soft-start ramp allows regulation above the prebiased voltage and then follows the soft-start ramp to the regulation level.
+It is built-in by the DCM operation in light loads.
+With a prebiased output voltage, the LM46002 waits until the soft-start ramp allows regulation above the prebiased voltage and then follows the soft-start ramp to the regulation level.

-When an external voltage ramp is applied to the SS/TRK pin, the LM46002-Q1 FB voltage follows the ramp if the ramp magnitude is lower than the internal soft-start ramp.
+When an external voltage ramp is applied to the SS/TRK pin, the LM46002 FB voltage follows the ramp if the ramp magnitude is lower than the internal soft-start ramp.
 A resistor divider pair can be used on the external control ramp to the SS/TRK pin to program the tracking rate of the output voltage.
-The final voltage detected by the SS/TRK pin must not fall below 1.2 V to avoid abnormal operation.
+The final voltage seen by the SS/TRK pin must not fall below 1.2 V to avoid abnormal operation.